Necklace

 A necklace is an article of jewellery that is worn around the neck.
 Necklaces may have been one of the earliest types of adornment worn by humans.
 They often serve ceremonial, religious, magical, or funerary purposes and are also used as symbols of wealth and status, given that they are commonly made of precious metals and stones.

 The main component of a necklace is the band, chain, or cord that wraps around the neck.
-These are most often rendered in precious metals such as gold, silver, and platinum.
+It is most often rendered in precious metals such as gold, silver, and platinum.
 Necklaces often have additional attachments suspended or inset into the necklace itself.
 These attachments typically include pendants, lockets, amulets, crosses, and precious and semiprecious materials such as diamond, pearls, rubies, emeralds, garnets, and sapphires.
 They are made with many different type of materials and are used for many things and sometimes classified as clothing.